• Facebook

 Acupuncture

-Traditionally Acupuncture is described as the insertion of very fine needles into Acupoints along the energy meridians to stimulate the bodies Qi (Chee) to restore balance to both Yin and Yang energy.
+Traditionally acupuncture is described as the insertion of very fine needles into acupoints along the energy meridians to stimulate the body’s Qi and restore balance of Yin and Yang energy.
 It is believed that the blockage, excess or deficiency of Qi is the root cause of disharmony within the body.
-Qi is best thought of as being similar to water, it likes to move and flow.
-If Qi and water stagnate it becomes murky and toxic.
+Qi is best thought of as being similar to water, it likes to move and flow and if it stagnates, it becomes murky and toxic.

 Therapy Works uses only sterile single use Acupuncture needles in the clinic.